EDWARD HOPPER: artist quotes and biography facts of the painter on painting, life, philosophy and his ideas on modern American Realism

 - Great art is the outward expression of an inner life in the artist, and this inner life will result in his personal vision of the world… …The inner life of a human being is a vast and varied realm.

 - Just to paint a representation or design is not hard, but to express a thought in painting is.
 Thought is fluid.
 What you put on canvas is concrete, and it tends to direct the thought.
-The more you punt on canvas the more you lose control of the thought.
+The more you put on canvas the more you lose control of the thought.
 I’ve never been able to paint what I set out to paint.

 - I am after ME (his response on the question what he was after in his sober painting in 1963 ‘Sun in an empty room’, fh) .

 - To me the most important thing is the sense of going on.
-You know how beautiful things are when you’re traveling.
+(Hopper was referring to the many hotel bedrooms and lobbies in his paintings, fh) You know how beautiful things are when you’re traveling.

-- It’s (the lack of communication between the people in his paintings, fh) probably a reflection of my own, if I may say, loneliness.
+- It’s (the lack of communication between the people in Hopper’s paintings, fh) probably a reflection of my own, if I may say, loneliness.
 I don’t know.
 It could be the whole human condition.

 Edward Hopper was and still is probably the most famous Realism painter of twentieth century America.
 He stayed in Paris for several times during his starting years as a young painter and made during his stays series of impressionistic little paintings of the houses and streets in Paris in brown and umber colors.
 He admired impressionist French painters like Degas, but also older masters as the Dutch painter Vermeer, and more classical realist artists.